-Project 02 ยท This site
+Project 02 · This site · another AI journey

 Built in a single Claude session from a briefing document.
 No developer, no framework, no code written by hand.